eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     sphinx-build ./source ./build
     python -m http.server --directory build

-Permission denied error occurs when you try to access a file from Python without having the necessary permissions.
+Permission denied errors can occur when you try to access a file from Python without having the necessary permissions.
 To fix this error, it is recommended to use `a virtual environment`_, `poetry`_, `pipenv`_ or `pyenv`_.
 If you *just* want to get going, you can add ``--user`` to your pip command to install for the current user.
 See the `Installing Python Modules`_ documentation.